ocrdu/Arduino_SAMD21_turbo_PWM/README.md

 * Nano 33 IoT: 4, 5, 6, 7, 8, 11, 12, and 13;
 * Arduino Zero (untested): 3, 4, 8, 9, 10, 11, 12, and 13;
 * MKR series (untested): 2, 3, 4, 5, 6, 7, 8, and 9.

+### Thanks go to ...

+...
+Martin L. and Shawn Hymel for important parts of the code, and for explaining esoteric and dark stuff.

 ### Usage: